SamBailey6194/ultimate_battleships/README.md

 - Updated boards weren't printing to the terminal at all, updated play_game function to display_board in the correct space to allow it to be displayed
 - Update_board function printing the statement incorrectly when a ship is hit, needed to reorder the structure below the elif statements
 - Username being fetched from database, the user_choice function keeps being called everytime fetch_username is being called, therefore set the username input as a global variable and created a function in user.py that returned the username which was then imported into battleships.py
-- Game state not saving when user requests to save it due to board not being JSON serializable,
+- Game state not saving when user requests to save it due to board not being JSON serializable, add function that converts the table into a string that is readable for google sheets
+- Game did not exit after user input's save option,

 ### Unfixed Bugs